 Both CBD and THC are mood-altering compounds that have significant therapeutic benefits, like relieving pain and nausea, reducing inflammation, and treating some seizure disorders.
-But while both cannabinoids are psychoactive, only THC is intoxicating.
+But even though both cannabinoids are psychoactive, only THC is intoxicating.
 While CBD promotes relaxation and calmness, THC produces actual euphoria, and alters perceptions of space and time.

 Humans and other mammals have an internal network of chemicals and receptors in the central and peripheral nervous systems called the endocannabinoid system.
 These receptors, named CB1 and CB2, bind with molecules called ligands (in this case endogenous cannabinoids like anandamide) to control the release of neurotransmitters like glutamate and dopamine.
 The endocannabinoid receptors, ligands, and certain enzymes work in concert to affect a variety of processes in the body, including thought, memory, mood, pain management, and appetite.